ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [BiologicalQuality](BiologicalQuality.md) - A BiologicalQuality is a quality held by a biological entity.
      * [DiseaseOrPhenotypicFeature](DiseaseOrPhenotypicFeature.md) - Disease or Phenotypic Feature that the entity is associated with.
 This entity is a union of Disease and Phenotypic Feature and exists to accommodate situations where Disease concepts are used interchangeably with Phenotype concepts or vice-versa.
          * [Disease](Disease.md) - A disease is a disposition to undergo pathological processes that exists in an organism because of one or more disorders in that organism.
-         * [PhenotypicFeature](PhenotypicFeature.md) - The observable form taken by some character (or group of characters) in an individual or an organism, excluding pathology and disease.
-The detectable outward manifestations of a specific genotype.
  * [Committee](Committee.md) - A group of people organized for a specific purpose.
      * [DataAccessCommittee](DataAccessCommittee.md) - A group of members that are delegated to grant access to one or more datasets after ensuring the minimum criteria for data sharing has been met, and request for data use does not raise ethical and/or legal concerns.
  * [InformationContentEntity](InformationContentEntity.md) - A generically dependent continuant that is about some thing.
      * [DataAccessPolicy](DataAccessPolicy.md) - A Data Access Policy specifies under which circumstances, legal or otherwise, a user can have access to one or more Datasets belonging to one or more Studies.
-     * [DataUseModifier](DataUseModifier.md) - Data use modifiers indicate additional conditions for use.
-     * [DataUsePermission](DataUsePermission.md) - A data item that is used to indicate consent permissions for datasets and/or materials and relates to the purposes for which datasets and/or material might be removed, stored or used.
      * [Dataset](Dataset.md) - A Dataset is a collection of Files that is prepared for distribution and is tied to a Data Access Policy.
      * [File](File.md) - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
          * [AnalysisProcessOutputFile](AnalysisProcessOutputFile.md) - A AnalysisProcessOutputFile is a File that is associated as an output file with an AnalysisProcess.